SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/Visual Filtering by Measures/README.md

-# Filter a visual by the amount range of a measure
+# Visual Filtering by Measures

 With a DAX control measure is possible to filter an amount range using slicers, in a Power BI report.